LennonLab/mutual-dorm/README.md

 ### Spatial IBM

-The spatial model was construced using the CompuCell3D platform, which has been previously used in biomedical research for explicitely modeling the complex behaviors of human body tissues.
+The spatial model was constructed using the CompuCell3D platform, which has been previously used in biomedical research for explicitly modeling the complex behaviors of human body tissues.
 This platform allows 2D or 3D modeling of cells made up of several pixels that can grow, divide, interact with each other, and perform many biologically relevant behaviors.

 Like the non-spatial model described above, cells of type A and B are generated with certain properties, including volume, resource concentration, and also coordinate locations in a 2D environment.
 Cells of type A produce $R_A$, and cells of type B produce $R_B$, as in the non-spatial model.